-Training should also include in-service training on recognizing and valuing community diversity and cultural differences, including implicit bias, as required by Minn.
+The Training Manager should ensure that Board of Peace Officer Standards and Training (POST) approved in-service training is provided to officers on recognizing and valuing community diversity and cultural differences, including implicit bias, as required by Minn.
 Stat. § 626.8469, Subd.
 1.